The category of $\pi$-finite spaces: Introduction

 Their stability properties are also very different (see \cref{figure:comparison}).
-The category $\Fin\cS$ is stable by finite colimits but not by fiber products.
-Conversely, the category $\BCoh\cS$ is stable by finite limits, finite sums, but not by pushouts.
-In particular, the spheres $S^n$ ($n>0$) are finite but not truncated coherent.
-These properties makes $\Fin\cS$ into a rather awkward object from the point of view of topos theory, where fiber products are fundamental.
-The purpose of this note is to prove that $\BCoh\cS$, on the contrary, is very well behaved and should be considered an example of an elementary \oo topos.
+The \oo category $\Fin\cS$ is closed under finite colimits but not by fiber products.
+Conversely, the \oo category $\pif\cS$ is closed under finite limits, finite sums, but not by pushouts.
+In particular, the spheres $S^n$ ($n>0$) are cell-finite but not $\pi$\=/finite.
+These properties make $\Fin\cS$ into a rather awkward object from the point of view of topos theory, where fiber products are fundamental.
+The purpose of this paper is to show that $\pif\cS$, on the contrary, is very well behaved and definitely has some topos-like structure.